cancervariants/gene-normalization/README.md

 ### Updating the gene normalization database

-Before you use the CLI to update the database, run the following in a separate terminal to start DynamoDB on `port 8000`:
+Before you use the CLI to update the database, run the following in a separate terminal to start a local DynamoDB service on `port 8000`:

 ```
 java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb